ufal/npfl139/tasks/atari_gamer.md

 The template [atari_gamer.py](https://github.com/ufal/npfl139/tree/master/labs/06/atari_gamer.py)
 shows how to create the Atari environment.
-The `args.frame_skip` option allows specifying the required frame skipping (this option is also used in ReCodEx to construct the evaluation environmen), and additional wrappers can be applied to the environment at the beginning of the `main` method.
+The `args.frame_skip` option allows specifying the required frame skipping (this option is also used in ReCodEx to construct the evaluation environment), and additional wrappers can be applied to the environment at the beginning of the `main` method.

 While you can use any algorithm from the lecture to solve the environment, some